infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```
 This will initialize a new Prisma2 project name "db_introspect" and start the init flow:

-- Under "Languages for starter kits", select `Blank project `.
+1. Under "Languages for starter kits", select `Blank project `.
-- Under "Supported databases", select `PostgreSQL`.
+2. Under "Supported databases", select `PostgreSQL`.
-- Under "PostgreSQL database credentials", fill in your database credentials and "Connect".
+3. Under "PostgreSQL database credentials", fill in your database credentials and "Connect".
-- Under "Database options", select `Use existing PostgreSQL schema`.
+4. Under "Database options", select `Use existing PostgreSQL schema`.
-- Under "Non-empty schemas", select the schema that you want to introspect.
+5. Under "Non-empty schemas", select the schema that you want to introspect.
 For PostgreSQL, the default schema is named `public`.
-- Under "Prisma 2 tools", keep the default selections and hit "Confirm".
+6. Under "Prisma 2 tools", keep the default selections and hit "Confirm".
-- Under "Photon is available in these languages", select `TypeScript`.
+7. Under "Photon is available in these languages", select `TypeScript`.
-- You can then choose to work with a "Demo script" or "Just the Prisma schema".
+8. You can then choose to work with a "Demo script" or "Just the Prisma schema".
 Choose the latter.

-> **Note**: We are always looking to improve the Prisma2 CLI init flow and welcome your input.
-Join the [`#prisma2-preview`](https://prisma.slack.com/messages/CKQTGR6T0/) channel on [Slack](https://slack.prisma.io/) to share your feedback directly!

 The introspection process is now complete.